Barb Galler-Smith

 Barb Galler-Smith is a Canadian science fiction and fantasy author living in Edmonton, Alberta.

-Her published works include The Druid Saga series of historical fantasy novels, including Druids, Captives and Warrior.
+Her published works include The Druids Saga series of historical fantasy novels, including Druids, Captives and Warrior.
 Druids was shortlisted for the Aurora Award "Best Novel in English" category in 2012.

 Galler-Smith is a member of SF Canada, Canada's national association of science fiction and fantasy authors.